kcaisley/frida/docs/pcb.md

-connect all gnd pads of frida to the footprint, to reduce ground make the differential resistors be equisidstanct front he fhip. don't forget to add lot number
+connect all gnd pads of frida to the footprint, to reduce ground make the differential resistors be equisidstanct front he fhip. don't forget to add lot number place